-Interest rates, as determined by Reserve Bank policy and financial market conditions, will directly impact the returns earned by the City's investment portfolio.
-Whilst the City's financial investment portfolio continues to outperform industry benchmarks, a sustained period of historically low interest rates and restrictive scope for investment (per Ministerial Order) have impacted the City's return on investments held.
-Further, the financial position of the City is affected through adjustments to Council provisions, in part determined by reference to long term bond rates, and fixed asset revaluations.
+Interest rates, already at sustained historical lows, were twice cut by the Reserve Bank in March 2020, to 0.25 per cent.
+It is expected that this rate will be sustained for some time, directly impacting the returns earned by the City's investment portfolio.
+Whilst the City's financial investment portfolio has historically outperformed industry benchmarks, the restrictive scope for investment (per Ministerial Order) and suppressed market conditions place this performance at risk; this plan reflects conservative investment return assumptions in the medium to long term.
+Further, the financial position of the City is affected through adjustments to provisions, in part determined by reference to long term bond rates, and fixed asset revaluations.

 The City adopts conservative assumptions in financial projections, to mitigate the risk of economic fluctuations adversely affecting financial sustainability.
 The assumed escalation rates for both income and expenditure are regularly reviewed and updated as appropriate.